accesscode-2-1/kitkat/unit-0/week-2.md

 * What is your goal for next week?
 * What do you need help with? (peers sign up to help if they can)

-**Student 5**
+**Hoshiko Oki**

-* This week's medium post:
+* This week's medium post:https://medium.com/@HoshikoOki/git-cheat-sheet-and-more-923eb7fc4d6e
-* Last week’s goal:
+* Last week’s goal:Learn more about the Java and get used to using Git/GitHub
-* What went well (what goals did you meet?)
+* What went well (what goals did you meet?)I feel a little more confortable with git/gitHub
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
+I couldn't do so much for Roman Calcurator project with my team because it was really hard for me to schedule outside of school and work.
 * What is your goal for next week?
+Make more time for studying or finishing homeworks.
 * What do you need help with? (peers sign up to help if they can)

 ### Think piece discussion (team leader has prepared answers and guides discussion)